An explicit algorithm for normal forms in small overlap monoids: Possible prefix algorithm

-\begin{lem} Let $w\in A ^ *$ be arbitrary.
-If $w$ has a piece as a possible prefix, then the shortest relation prefix of $w$ can be found in constant time. \end{lem} \begin{proof} Suppose that $S = \{u_1, u_2, \dots, u_M\}$ is the set of distinct relation words and let $\delta$ be the length of the longest relation word in $R$.
-We want to find the shortest relation prefix $tX_{u_i}Y_{u_i}$ for some $t \in A^*$, and $u_i \in S$.
-Since $X_{u_i}Y_{u_i}$ and $p$ are subwords of relation words, $|p|, |X_{u_i}Y_{u_i}| \leq \delta$.
-Since $tX_{u_i}Y_{u_i}$ is the shortest relation prefix of $w$, $t$ is prefix of every word equivalent to $w$, and hence $t$ is a proper prefix of $p$.
+\begin{lemma} Let $w\in A ^ *$ be arbitrary.
+If $w$ has a piece $p$ as a possible, but not an actual, prefix, then the shortest relation prefix of $w$ can be found in constant time, given the suffix tree for the relation words in $R$. \end{lemma} \begin{proof} Suppose that $S = \{W_0, W_1, \dots, W_{n-1}\}$ is the set of relation words and let $\delta$ be the length of the longest relation word in $R$.
+We want to find the shortest relation prefix $tX_{W_i}Y_{W_i}$ for some $t \in A^*$, and $W_i \in S$.
+Since $X_{W_i}Y_{W_i}$ and $p$ are factors of relation words, $|p|, |X_{W_i}Y_{W_i}| \leq \delta$.
+Since $tX_{W_i}Y_{W_i}$ is the shortest relation prefix of $w$, $t$ is prefix of every word equivalent to $w$, and hence $t$ is a proper prefix of $p$.
 In particular, $|t| < |p| < \delta$.
 If $|w| \geq 2\delta$, then we define $v$ to be the prefix of $w$ of length $2\delta$; otherwise, we define $v$ to be $w$.
 In order to find the shortest relation prefix of $w$ it suffices to find the shortest relation prefix of $v$.
 For a given presentation, the length of $v$ is bounded above by the constant value $2\delta$.

-In practice, in order to find the shortest relation prefix of $v$, we construct a suffix tree for all words $X_{u_i}Y_{u_i}$ such that $X_{u_i}Y_{u_i}Z_{u_i}$ is a relation word of the presentation.
-This is done in $O(N)$ time, for $N$ the sum of the lengths of the relation words in the presentation.
-A subword of $v$ has the form $X_{u_i}Y_{u_i}$ for some $i$ if and only if this subword labels a path that starts at the root node of the tree and ends at some leaf node labelled by $(i,0)$.
+In practice, in order to find the shortest relation prefix of $v$, we construct a suffix tree for all words $X_{W_i}Y_{W_i}$ such that $X_{W_i}Y_{W_i}Z_{W_i}$ is a relation word of the presentation.
+This is done in $O(N+n)$ time, for $N$ the sum of the lengths of the relation words in the presentation.
+A factor of $v$ has the form $X_{W_i}Y_{W_i}$ for some $i$ if and only if this factor labels a path that starts at the root node of the tree and ends at some leaf node labelled by $(i,0)$.
 Hence the shortest relation prefix of $v$ can be found by traversing the nodes of the tree at most $|v|$ times.
 Since the length of $v$ is at most $2\delta$ this can be achieved in constant time.

-The complexity of this procedure is $O(M\delta|v|) = O(2M\delta^2)$ which is independent of the choice of $w$. \end{proof}
+The complexity of this procedure is $O((N+n)|v|) = O(2\delta(N+n))$ which is independent of the choice of $w$. \end{proof}